jcwilson11/SSW567_F25_GroupC/README.md

 - Encodes a large set of decoded passport records (`records_decoded.json`) into MRZ format (`records_encoded.json`).
 - Measures encode/decode execution time for varying input sizes (`n = 100, 1000, 2000, …, 10000`).
 - Compares **with-tests** vs **without-tests** versions of encoding and decoding.
-- Outputs timing results to `mrtd_timing.csv` and (optionally) an Excel workbook with a performance plot.
+- Outputs timing results to `mrtd_timing.csv` and  an Excel workbook with a performance plot.

 ---